ryantd42/NY-Legislative-Git/2023/S3117A-2023/bill.md

   ___________

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Labor
+ Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Labor  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the workers' compensation law, in relation to  including Lyme  disease  and  other tick-borne diseases as occupational diseases for purposes of workers' compensation
+ AN  ACT to amend the workers' compensation law, in relation to including Lyme disease and other tick-borne diseases  as  occupational  diseases for purposes of workers' compensation; and to amend the insurance law, in relation to coverage of long term medical care for Lyme disease and other tick-borne diseases

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph 30 of subdivision 2 of section 3 of the  workers'
  compensation  law,  as renumbered by chapter 665 of the laws of 1971, is renumbered paragraph 31 and a new paragraph  30  is  added  to  read  as
  follows:
  30. LYME DISEASE AND OTHER  30.
 ANY PROCESS INVOLVING TICK-BORNE DISEASES.
 OUTDOOR ACTIVITY OR
   TREATMENT OF ANIMALS.
   §  2.
 The closing paragraph of subdivision 2 of section 3 of the work- ers' compensation law, as amended by chapter 666 of the laws of 1971, is amended to read as follows:
   Nothing in paragraph [thirty] THIRTY-ONE of this subdivision shall  be construed  to  apply  to  any  disability  or  death  due to any disease described in paragraph twenty-nine of this subdivision.
   § 3.
 Subdivision 9 of section 201 of the workers' compensation law  is
  amended by adding a new paragraph C to read as follows:
   C.  "DISABILITY"  ALSO  INCLUDES DISABILITY CAUSED BY OR IN CONNECTION WITH LYME DISEASE AND OTHER TICK-BORNE DISEASES.
   § 4.
+Subsection (i) of section 3216 of the insurance law is amended by adding a new paragraph 39 to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01432-05-3
+ S. 3117--A  2

+  (39)  EVERY INSURER ISSUING A POLICY OF ACCIDENT AND HEALTH  INSURANCE FOR  DELIVERY  IN THIS STATE SHALL PROVIDE  COVERAGE  FOR  ALL COSTS FOR TREATMENT OF LYME DISEASE  (LYME  BORRELIOSIS)  AND  OTHER  TICK-BORNE DISEASES.
+SUCH  TREATMENT  MAY  INCLUDE INTRAVENOUS ANTIBIOTIC THERAPY, ORAL  ANTIBIOTIC  THERAPY, OR ANY OTHER TREATMENT, OR ANY COMBINATION OF TREATMENTS, PROVIDED  SUCH  TREATMENT  IS  RECOMMENDED  BY  A  PHYSICIAN LICENSED TO PRACTICE MEDICINE IN THE STATE OF NEW YORK.
+  § 5.
+Subsection (k) of section 3221 of the insurance law is amended by adding a new paragraph  23 to read as follows:
+  (23) EVERY GROUP OR BLANKET POLICY DELIVERED OR ISSUED FOR DELIVERY IN THIS  STATE  WHICH PROVIDES HOSPITAL, SURGICAL OR MEDICAL COVERAGE SHALL PROVIDE COVERAGE FOR ALL COSTS  FOR  TREATMENT  OF  LYME  DISEASE  (LYME BORRELIOSIS)  AND  OTHER TICK-BORNE DISEASES.
+SUCH TREATMENT MAY INCLUDE INTRAVENOUS ANTIBIOTIC THERAPY, ORAL ANTIBIOTIC THERAPY,  OR  ANY  OTHER TREATMENT,  OR ANY COMBINATION OF TREATMENTS, PROVIDED SUCH TREATMENT IS RECOMMENDED BY A PHYSICIAN LICENSED TO PRACTICE MEDICINE IN THE STATE OF NEW YORK.
+  § 6.
+Section  4303  of  the insurance law is amended by adding  a  new subsection (vv) to read as follows:
+  (VV)  EVERY  MEDICAL  EXPENSE  INDEMNITY CORPORATION, HOSPITAL SERVICE CORPORATION AND HEALTH SERVICE CORPORATION WHICH PROVIDES  COVERAGE  FOR MEDICAL,  SURGICAL  OR MAJOR MEDICAL CARE SHALL PROVIDE COVERAGE FOR ALL COSTS FOR TREATMENT OF LYME DISEASE (LYME BORRELIOSIS) AND  OTHER  TICK- BORNE DISEASES.
+SUCH TREATMENT MAY INCLUDE INTRAVENOUS ANTIBIOTIC THERA- PY,  ORAL ANTIBIOTIC THERAPY, OR ANY OTHER TREATMENT, OR ANY COMBINATION OF TREATMENTS, PROVIDED SUCH TREATMENT IS  RECOMMENDED  BY  A  PHYSICIAN LICENSED TO PRACTICE MEDICINE IN THE STATE OF NEW YORK.
+  § 7.
 This act shall take effect on the one hundred twentieth day after it  shall have become a law.
-Effective immediately, the addition, amend- ment and/or repeal of any rules or regulations necessary for the  imple- mentation of this act on its effective date are authorized to be made on or before such effective date.
+Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation of this act on its effective date are authorized to be  made  and completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01432-01-3